 While other states may not allow you to claim the full value of your house as exempt, in Texas it’s unlimited.
 You do, however, need to be current on your house payments and insurance.
 If you are behind in payments, a Chapter 13 bankruptcy can help you develop a manageable payment plan.

 And while it’s true that bankruptcy stays on your credit report for 10 years, that doesn’t mean it destroys you.
 In fact, in six months to two years, your credit or FICO score will completely rebound and be far better than what it was before.

 Ask about our discount available to Senior Citizens & Military personnel

 Federal bankruptcy law was devised to help struggling consumers and businesses discharge their debts or repay them under the protection of the bankruptcy court.
 Bankruptcy attorney Howard Tagg can help you determine the filing that will be most effective in relieving your debt.

-If you are suffocating under the weight of unsecured debt and have little to no disposable income, Chapter 7 bankruptcy can give you a chance to wipe the slate clean.
+If you are suffocating under the weight of unsecured debt and have little texas attorney for declaring bankruptcy to no disposable income, Chapter 7 bankruptcy can give you a chance to wipe the slate clean.